TheOdinProject/curriculum/html_css/v2/main-course/intermediate_css/css-units.md

 #### em and rem
 `em` and `rem` both refer to a font size, though they are often used to define other sizes in CSS.
 You'll see both of them often so we're going to explain both, but as a rule-of-thumb, prefer `rem`.

-`em` refers to the `font-size` of an element (or the element's parent if you're using it to set `font-size`).
+`1em` is the `font-size` of an element (or the element's parent if you're using it to set `font-size`).
 So, for example, if an element's `font-size` is `16px`, then setting it's width to `4em` would make it's width `64px` (`16 * 4 == 64`).

-`rem` refers to the `font-size` of the root element (either `:root` or `html`).
+`1rem` is the `font-size` of the root element (either `:root` or `html`).
 The math works the same with `rem` as it did with `em`, but without the added complexity of keeping track of the parent's font size.
 Relying on `em` could mean that a particular size could change if the context changes, which is very likely not the behavior you want.

 Using a relative size like `rem` to define font sizes across your website _is_ recommended.
 Many browsers allow users to change the base font-size to increase readability.
 If at all possible, it is advisable to respect user's wishes with regards to font size.
-One of the reading assignment articles goes into more depth on this.
+You'll learn more about this from the reading assignments.

 #### Viewport Units: vw and vh.